chamikabm/monolithicToMicroservicesTool/README.md

 cd backend
 mvn spring-boot:run
 ```
-Back end will be start and run on http://localhost:8080
+Backend will be start and run on http://localhost:8080

 **`Build and Start Angular Frontend`**
 ```bash